Mars bar: Sizes

-United States
+American version (almond bar)

-In the United States, the Mars bar is a candy bar with nougat and toasted almonds coated with milk chocolate.
-The same candy bar is known outside the United States as a Mars Almond bar.
-Originally it did not have caramel, but at some point caramel was added to it.
-It was discontinued in 2002, relaunched in January 2010 (initially exclusively through Walmart stores), discontinued again at the end of 2011, and relaunched again in September 2016 by Ethel M, the gourmet chocolate subsidiary of Mars, Incorporated.
-The 2016 version is the "original American recipe", which doesn't have caramel.
-It was available in their stores and on Amazon.com.
+In the United States, the Mars bar was a candy bar with nougat and toasted almonds coated with milk chocolate.
+The same candy bar is known outside the United States as a Mars Almond bar (and was also marketed for some time in Canada alongside their standard Mars).
+The bar was first introduced in America in 1936.
+Originally the American Mars bar did not have caramel, but at some point caramel was added.
+It was discontinued in 2002.

-In 2003, the company introduced a replacement called Snickers Almond.
-It's similar to the Mars bar, containing nougat, almonds, caramel, and a milk chocolate coating, although there are some differences.
-For example, the almonds are in smaller pieces in Snickers Almond than in the Mars bar.
+In 2003, the company introduced a replacement called Snickers Almond containing nougat, almonds, caramel, and a milk chocolate coating.
+It is similar to the Mars bar, with some differences; for example, the pieces of almond are smaller in Snickers Almond than in the Mars bar.

-The European version of the Mars bar is also sold in some United States grocery stores that stock imported food products.
+The Mars bar was briefly relaunched in January 2010 (initially exclusively through Walmart stores), discontinued again at the end of 2011, and relaunched again in September 2016 by Ethel M, the gourmet chocolate subsidiary of Mars, Inc. The 2016 version was the "original American recipe", without caramel.

 Spinoff products

-Other products have also been released using the Mars branding.
+Other products have also been released using the Mars name.